gitsish/INFOSYS-SPRINGBOARD-INSURAI-JAVA-TECH-STACK-PROJECT/README.md

 Frontend tested through manual UI testing

-All core functionalities were validated before integration
+All core functionalities validated successfully

-▶️ How to Run the Project
+▶️ How to Run the Project Locally
 Backend

 Navigate to insurai-backend